internetjen/e-commerce-back-end/README.md

   ## Getting Started

   ### Prerequisites
   * In order to run the app, you'll need to have [Node.js](https://nodejs.org/en/download/) and [npm](https://docs.npmjs.com/about-npm) installed on your local machine.

   ### Installing
   * Clone the repository to your local machine.
   * Open the terminal and navigate to the project directory.
   * Run `npm install` to install all the required packages.
+  * Add your database name, MySQL username, and MySQL password to an environment variable to connect to a database using Sequelize.
+  * Connect to MySql server and `source db/schema.sql`
+  * Seed your database by typing `npm run seed` in the terminal.
-  * Run the app by typing `node app.js` or `npm start` in the terminal.
+  * Start server by typing `node app.js` or `npm start` in the terminal.

   ## Usage

   ### App Functionality
-  * Running the app prompts user with options on what to do next:

-  * View All Departments - displays a table of all departments with their id.

-  * View All Roles - displays a table of all roles with the job title, role id, the department that role belongs to, and the salary.

-  * View All Employees - displays a table of all employees with their ids, first names, last names, job titles, departments, salaries, and managers that the employees report to.

-  * Add A Department - allows you to add a new department.

-  * Add A Role - allows you to add a new role.

-  * Add An Employee - allows you to add a new employee.

-  * Update An Employee Role - allows you to update the role of an employee.
+  Using [Insomnia core](https://insomnia.rest/download), test various routes.

+  * Open API GET routes for categories, products, and tags to display the data for each of these routes in a formatted JSON.

+  * Test API POST routes by creating new data in database.

+  * Test API PUT routes by editing existing data in database.

+  * Test API DELETE routes by deleting existing data in database.

   ### Walk-through Video
   To see all of these in action, take a look at this video.